joshuabezaleel/joshuabezaleel.github.io/content/about.md

 ## Personal

 I am easily fascinated and I find many things around us beautiful but I think many people have poured much more time to those various things so I am not sure about listing them out.
 Maybe I'll tell about them in detail next time.
+Few things that I already knew I like to blow some steam off are karaoke and running (more like jogging though at this pace).

 ## Links